joereynolds/life/docs/pure-data/meteor/README.md

 converted to a frequency and played over a period of time.

 There are 5 voices going off at any one time.
-Since there are 50 entries, each voice can have an entry.
+Since there are 50 entries, each voice can have an entry and repeat 10 times before the song is over.

-Oscillator 1 plays every entry that is divisble by 1.
-Oscillator 2 plays every entry that is divisble by 2.
-Oscillator 3 plays every entry that is divisble by 3.
-Oscillator 4 plays every entry that is divisble by 4.
-Oscillator 5 plays every entry that is divisble by 5.
+Underneath the voices is a constant 75hz drone being LFO'd to the BPM of the song.

-Even though the focus for this wasn't to learn pure data (like the other patches), a few things were still learnt.
+The focus for this wasn't to learn Pure Data (like the other patches), even so, things were learnt.

 1) A few abstractions were made:

 `panner` is responsible for panning and uses simple linear panning.

 `blip` is the glockenspiel-like chime that you can hear.
 This is the fundamental frequency coupled with the 9th and 25th partials (just like how a triangle wave starts to form).
 It has a quick attack and a slow decay.

 2) The use of `expr` and `spigot`

-Conditional logic was used to determine which oscillator gets to play what.

-`expr` did the bulk of the logic before I simplified it down to ==,  while `spigot` opens and closes the gates.
+`expr` did the bulk of the logic before I simplified it down to ==, an equality check.

+`spigot` allows a value through if a condition is met.
+This is used to determine which oscillator should play what frequency and when.

+3) Reading data from files

+Reading a text file is surprisingly easy in Pure Data.
+All of the audio for this song is coming from text files, decoupling the logic from the data.

+Visuals for this were done with projectM and the rogue-wave preset.
+It matched what was in my head.

 For a full write-up, see [here](https://github.com/joereynolds/life/docs/pure-data/meteors/docs/meteor.md)